dionysius/vaultwarden-web-vault-deb/apps/desktop/desktop_native/chromium_importer/README.md

 The general idea of this encryption scheme is as follows:

 1. Chrome generates a unique random encryption key.
-2. This key is first encrypted at the **user level** with a fixed key.
+2. This key is first encrypted at the **user level** with a fixed key for v1/v2 of ABE.
+For ABE v3 a more complicated scheme is used that encrypts the key with a combination of a fixed key and a randomly generated key at the **system level** via Windows CNG API.
 3. It is then encrypted at the **user level** again using the Windows **Data Protection API (DPAPI)**.
 4. Finally, it is sent to a special service that encrypts it with DPAPI at the **system level**.